TanStack/form/docs/framework/vue/guides/basic-concepts.md

 ## Field

 A Field represents a single form input element, such as a text input or a checkbox.
 Fields are created using the form.Field component provided by the form instance.
 The component accepts a name prop, which should match a key in the form's default values.
-It also accepts a `v-slot` directive, which is a scoped slot that provides a field object as its argument.
+It also accepts a scoped slot defined by the `v-slot` directive which takes a `field` object as its argument.

 Example: